minMelody/Breadboard8mini/README.md

 Memory can easily be expanded and more opcodes can be added by modifying `cpu.h` and `cpu.cpp`.

 ## Assembler Syntax
-The assembler is based off a simplified version of [Volker Barthelmann's vasm oldstyle syntax module](http://www.ibaug.de/vasm/doc/vasm.pdf#43) - used a lot in Eater's 6502 videos.<br>
+The assembler is a very simplified version of [Volker Barthelmann's vasm oldstyle syntax module](http://www.ibaug.de/vasm/doc/vasm.pdf#43) - used a lot in Eater's 6502 videos.<br>
 As of now it implements labels as well as the `.org` and `.byte` directives.<br>
 Anything following `;` is ignored and considered a comment.